-Optimal kinematic design of 2 dof PKM for otological surgery
+Optimal kinematic design of 2 dof PKM for otological and nasal surgery

 The use of the endoscope in otological surgeries provide many benefits in terms of visibility and access to the operating region but have to be handled by the surgeon at all time making such surgeries cumbersome.
 A mechanism that can act as an assistant to the surgeon for manipulating endoscope can have a huge positive impact on the efficiency of the surgeon and the surgeries.
 This project presents the technical requirements and constraints for proposing a mechanism for such an application.
 The importance of analysis and synthesis of the kinematic properties of the structure for an optimized output has been highlighted in the study.
 The author presents different kinematic properties of a parallel mechanism and the tools explored to analyze them.
 A novel variation for the Nelder-Mead algorithm has been implemented to get efficient results in the optimization of the design.
 The advantages of the proposed algorithm are the inclusion of constraints on passive joint limits, collision constraints, and choosing the best actuator range.

 Sensorless Full Body Active Compliant 6-dof PM